Jill Sprecher

-Jill Ann Sprecher (born 27 July 1957) is an American film director, producer and writer.
+Jill Ann Sprecher (born July 27, 1957) is an American film director, producer, and writer.
 Sprecher collaborates on her film projects with her sister, Karen Sprecher, who writes.
 She is known for her films Clockwatchers and Thirteen Conversations About One Thing and her contributions to Big Love on HBO.
 Her films feature stories about realistic human experiences and the struggles of women.

 Biography

-Jill Sprecher grew up in Madison, Wisconsin with her two siblings and parents, Peter, an insurance broker, and Phyllis (née Willingham) Sprecher, a medical technologist.
-Jill's father worked in insurance.
+Jill Sprecher grew up in Madison, Wisconsin, with her two siblings and parents, Peter, an insurance broker, and Phyllis (née Willingham) Sprecher, a medical technologist.
 Depending on where Pete found insurance jobs, the family moved between Madison and Milwaukee.
 The children attended Memorial High School.